From Casual Exploration to Job Elimination Panic and Surprising Outcomes

 I soon began to realize how many people were just like me-knowledgeable and experienced in many areas, and yet out of the job market long enough to be uncertain about technology and what works today.

-Every time I shared my new knowledge with someone along with what I had learned over nearly 20 years in HR, people would tell me how much more valuable that was than any webinar they attended or book they read.
+Every time I shared my new knowledge with someone along with what I had learned over 20 years in HR, people would tell me how much more valuable that was than any webinar they attended or book they read.
 I learned just how hard it was for others to find all of the information they needed to have a successful job search in one place, from someone they could trust not to try and sell them into a high ticket coaching program.
 Easy to read, concise, and transparent information about the entire job search process today, gathered directly from those on both sides of the front line.

 I ended up getting so disappointed with the lack of affordable and accessible career search help that I made a huge decision: my next job was going to be a different type career consultant, one that prepares all job candidates to compete and win AND one that stays connected to employers and recruiters.